For more information on the financial terms used in this page, please consult the glossary.

 Available to invest in The M&G ISA, The M&G Junior ISA and M&G OEIC when you invest via a financial adviser.

-On our Fund availability and fund types table (in the M&G Important Information for Investors document) you will find information about the specific share classes available in your choice of fund(s).
+In the Fund availability and fund types table of the M&G Important Information for Investors document, you will find information about the specific share classes available in your choice of fund(s).

 Certain funds have other share classes available for direct investment (outside The M&G ISA, The M&G Junior ISA and The M&G Savings Plan).
 For more information on these, please see the relevant Prospectus.